 Once a custody order is in place, it can be very difficult to change, so it is important to get your custody arrangements to your specifications.
-Our Macomb County child custody and visitation attorney will help you ensure you are able to maintain a relationship with your child that will not compromise your schedule or theirs.
+Our Macomb County child custody and visitation lawyer will help you ensure you are able to maintain a relationship with your child that will not compromise your schedule or theirs.

-Enlisting the help of the right attorney for you can not only ensure a good outcome in your custody matter, but can make the process much less stressful.
+Enlisting the help of the right lawyer for you can not only ensure a good outcome in your custody matter, but can make the process much less stressful.
 Remember that bitter custody battles are hard on your children, as well as on you.
 At Paul S. Kowal, P.C. we are committed to preserving your children’s well-being and your relationship with your kids.
 We will work as cooperatively as possible to help you resolve your custody matter while firmly advocating for your rights.